bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

           disown

    `Start screen recording` Step kills to birds with one stone:
-   * will start screen recording while UI test is running
+   * starts screen recording while UI test is running
-   * will capture a screenshot of the emulator screen
+   * captures a screenshot of the emulator screen
 4. Add another `Script` Step after the `Start screen recording` Step.
 (We will call it `Run UI test` Step.)
    1. Add your script (for example, Maven, npm or Appium tests) in the `Script content` input field to call and run your UI test.